javascript-tutorial/en.javascript.info/1-js/01-getting-started/2-code-editors/article.md

 All of the IDEs except cross-platform.

 For Windows, there's also a "Visual Studio" editor, don't mess it with "Visual Studio Code".
 "Visual Studio" is a paid and actually very powerful Windows-only editor, well-suited for .NET platform.
-A free version of it is called ([Visual Studio Community](https://www.visualstudio.com/vs/community/)).
+A free version of it is called [Visual Studio Community](https://www.visualstudio.com/vs/community/).

 Many IDEs are paid, but have a trial period.
 Their cost is usually negligible compared to a qualified developer's salary, so just choose the best one for you.